-Proposed measures are summarized in Table 2.2-2.
+Proposed measures are summarized in Table 2-3.
 The measures associated with terrestrial resources include:

-- SCE will consult with the applicable federal, state, and local agencies to obtain necessary permits and will comply with these permits during all decommissioning activities (Measure 1). - Work area footprints will be confined as much as reasonably practicable.
+- SCE will consult with the applicable Federal, State, and local agencies to obtain necessary permits and will comply with these permits during all decommissioning activities (Measure 1). - Work area footprints will be confined as much as reasonably practicable.
 All parking, storage areas, laydown sites, equipment storage, and any other surface-disturbing activities will be confined, to the greatest extent possible, to previously disturbed areas.
-Additionally, the Borel Project footprint/area will be clearly defined and marked to avoid working in areas outside of the approved boundary.
-Fences and flagging will be installed by the contractor in a manner that does not impact habitats to be avoided and such that it is clearly visible to personnel on foot and operating heavy equipment (Measure 2). - Work areas will be kept clear of garbage, including micro trash.
+Additionally, the Borel Project footprint/area will be clearly defined and marked to avoid working in areas outside of the approved area.
+Fences and flagging will be installed by the contractor in a manner that does not impact habitats to be avoided and such that it is clearly visible to personnel on foot and operating heavy equipment.
+On NFS lands, the Forest Service will approve the final proposed work area prior to commencement of work (Measure 2). - Work areas will be kept clear of garbage, including micro trash.
 Trash and food will be stored in closed containers and removed daily to reduce attractiveness to opportunistic predators such as coyotes, domestic and feral dogs and cats, opossums, skunks, and raccoons.
 Littering of trash and food waste will be prohibited.
 Upon completion of a Borel Project activity, the work site will be inspected to ensure it is free of garbage and micro trash.
-If garbage or micro trash is detected at the site, it will be removed (Measure 3). - All construction equipment and vehicles will drive no faster than 15 miles per hour on access roads and anywhere within the FERC Project boundary for reasons of public safety, avoidance of wildlife collisions, and to prevent excess dust.
+If garbage or micro trash is detected at the site, it will be removed (Measure 3). - All construction equipment and vehicles will drive no faster than 15 miles per hour on access roads and anywhere within the Borel FERC Project boundary for reasons of public safety, avoidance of wildlife collisions, and to prevent excess dust.
 Vehicles will stay on designated roads to the extent reasonably possible.
-Construction truck trips will be minimized to the extent practicable, particularly in the community and on the grade between Bakersfield and Lake Isabella (Measure 5). - All work-related materials will be properly stored and secured.
+Construction truck trips will be minimized to the extent practicable, particularly in the community and on the grade between Bakersfield and Lake Isabella (Measure 5). - The contractor will be required to provide a Project-specific hazardous materials handling plan prior to start of work.
+All work-related materials will be properly stored and secured.
 Materials that are in any type of liquid or powder form will be stored in sealed leak-proof containers.
-Additionally, all parked vehicles/equipment will be kept free of leaks, particularly antifreeze, as this could be fatal if consumed by wildlife (Measure 6). - The contractor will be required to conduct vehicle refueling and maintenance in upland areas where fuel cannot enter aquatic habitats or areas that have suitable habitat to support federally and/or state listed species.
-Equipment and containers will be inspected daily for leaks.
-Should a leak occur, contaminated soils and surfaces will be cleaned up and disposed of as required by the Borel Project's regulatory permits and materials safety data sheets (Measure 7).
+Additionally, all parked vehicles/equipment will be kept free of leaks, particularly antifreeze, as this could be fatal if consumed by wildlife.
+Any proposed use of herbicides on